-If M is a submodule of \mathbb{Z}^n for some n, then the saturation of M is $\mathbb{Z}^n \cap (\mathbb{Q}M)$, i.e., the intersection with \mathbb{Z}^n of the \mathbb{Q} -span of any basis of M. For example, if M has rank n, then the saturation of M just equals \mathbb{Z}^n .
+If M is a submodule of \mathbb{Z}^n for some n, then the saturation of M is $\mathbb{Z}^n \cap (\mathbb{O}M)$, i.e., the intersection with \mathbb{Z}^n of the \mathbb{Q} -span of any basis of M. For example, if M has rank n, then the saturation of M just equals \mathbb{Z}^n .
 Also, kernels of homomorphisms of free \mathbb{Z} -modules are saturated.
-Saturation comes up in many number theoretic algorithms, e.g., saturation is an important step in computing a basis over \mathbb{Z} for the space of q-expansions of cuspidal modular forms of given weight and level, and comes up in explicit computation with homology of modular curves using modular symbols.
+Saturation comes up in many number theoretic algorithms, e.g., saturation is an important step in computing a basis over $\mathbb Z$ for the space of q-expansions of cuspidal modular forms of given weight and level, and comes up in explicit computation with homology of modular curves using modular symbols.

 There is a well-known connection between saturation and Hermite form.
-If A is a basis matrix for M, and H is the Hermite form of the transpose of A with any 0 rows at the bottom deleted (so H is square), then $H^{-1}A$ is a matrix whose rows are a basis for the saturation of M. Thus computation of a saturation of a matrix reduces to computation of one Hermite form and solving a system HX = A.
+If A is a basis matrix for M, and H is the Hermite form of the transpose of A with any 0 rows at the bottom deleted (so His square), then $H^{-1}A$ is a matrix whose rows are a basis for the saturation of M. Thus computation of a saturation of a matrix reduces to computation of one Hermite form and solving a system HX = A.

 If A is sufficiently random, then the Hermite form matrix H has a very large last column and all other entries are small, so we exploit the trick in Section 6 and instead solve a much easier system.
-We give some timings below in Table 9.3 of our implementation of this algorithm in Sage.

-9. Sage Implementation and Timings
+9. Implementation

-We implemented the algorithms described in this paper as part of Sage [Ste].
-Note that our implementation relies on IML [SC] for the solution of integer systems using p-adic lifting, and on LinBox [Lin] for the computation of determinants modulo p (the IML and LinBox libraries are both part of Sage).
-Our Sage implementation is currently primarily optimized for the square case, and all our timings below only involve Hermite forms of square matrices.
+Our implementation of the algorithms described in this paper are included in Sage [Ste].
+This implementation relies on IML [SC] for the solution of integer systems using p-adic lifting, and on LinBox [Lin] for the computation of determinants modulo p (the IML and LinBox libraries are both part of Sage).
+Our implementation is primarily optimized for the square case.